RidiculousPower/rpbdb-ruby/README.txt

 == DESCRIPTION:

-Rbdb is an object-oriented database environment built on top of Oracle's Berkeley Database.
+RPbdb is an object-oriented database environment built on top of Oracle's Berkeley Database.
 It provides both persistent database-transparent object storage, and also a fully-functional database wrapper.
 The design is intended above all to simplify interfacing with the database environment while also permitting any underlying settings to be adjusted as necessary.

 == SUMMARY:

-	Rbdb functions inside a database environment.
+	RPbdb functions inside a database environment.
 The environment provides isolation for a set of databases.

 	Databases are key/value stores in one of four types: Btree (default), Hash, Record Number,